MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-migration-create-validate-content.md

 When validating security, there are two primary aspects to consider:

 - Data permissions
-- Access to datasets, reports, and dashboards
+- Access to semantic models, reports, and dashboards

-In an Import dataset, data permissions are applied by defining [row-level security](../enterprise/service-admin-rls.md) (RLS).
+In an Import semantic model, data permissions are applied by defining [row-level security](../enterprise/service-admin-rls.md) (RLS).
 It's also possible that data permissions are enforced by the source system when using DirectQuery storage mode (possibly with [single sign-on](../connect-data/service-gateway-sso-overview.md)).

 The main ways to grant access to Power BI content are: